 Previously the Residential 1 Zone (existing zone) allowed for a variety of residential development at a range of densities.
 State and local policy encouraged increased densities to be located around shops, services and public transport.

-The change in zone may affect the way you and your neighbours can develop your properties.
+The proposed change in zone may affect the way you and your neighbours can develop your properties.

-A summary of the new zones and key differences between the current Residential 1 Zone and the new residential zones are summarised below.
+A summary of the proposed new zones as presented to the Residential Zones Standing Advisory Committe (RZSAC) and key differences between the current Residential 1 Zone and the new residential zones are summarised below.

 A brief summary of the new residential zones is provided below.